fabiocabrini/Helix_IoT_MQTT/README.md

 <img src="helixsandbox_v2_mqtt.jpg">

-# Prerequisites

-## Servers

-You'll need two instances and two public IPs to create this scenario by having the Helix Sandbox running on the CSP (Cloud Service Provider) and Helix IoT on the Raspberry/PC or you can create both on a local scenario.

 ## Requirements before Helix IoT MQTT installation

 Use any local hypervisor like Virtual Box, VMware and KVM or if you need a global internet access we suggest any Cloud Service Provicer (CSP) like AWS, Azure or Google.